Creativity

 Again blow the lid off the ordinary.
 Create a Buzz!

-by apdk When I was a kid!
-Children often get restless while on winter break.
+When I was a kid!
+Children often get restless and bored during school breaks.
 Parents often find themselves at wits end trying to keep them entertained.
 Being one out of 10 children my mom always put us to work.
-We lived in an old farmhouse and every winter break she had us paint the inside of ...
+We lived in an old farmhouse and every winter break she had us paint the inside of the ...
 [Read more]

 22 comments